-Non-Surgical Treatment Options
+Nonsurgical Treatment Options

-If symptoms fail to resolve after two to three months, a formal physical therapy (PT) program may be of benefit.
+If symptoms fail to resolve after two to three months, a formal physical therapy program may be of benefit.
 An arch support may help if there is an associated flatfoot.
 A cast or brace to completely rest this area may be necessary.
-Extracorporeal shockwave therapy (ESWT) and platelet rich plasma (PRP) injections have variable reports of success.
+Extracorporeal shockwave therapy and platelet-rich plasma injections have variable reports of success.
 Nitroglycerin medication applied to the overlying skin may be of benefit.

 Surgical Treatment Options